 What Is Argania Spinosa Kernel Oil (Argan Oil)?

 Argan Oil INCI Name: Argania Spinosa Kernel Oil

-Argan oil comes from the kernels of the Argan tree, native to Morocco.
+Argan oil, also known as argania spinosa kernel oil, comes from the kernels of the Argan tree, native to Morocco.
 Argan oil naturally contains vitamin E, carotenes, squalene, and fatty-acids making it a worthy ingredient in skincare products.
 This ingredient was first introduced in cosmetics in 2003 and it quickly gained popularity based on a wide range of benefits.

 You’ll find argan oil as an ingredient in products, but it’s also sold as 100% pure oil.
 This moisturizing, soothing ingredient is gentle enough for all skin types.

 Argan Oil Benefits In Skincare